sdbs-uni-p/ke_validator/README.md

 ```

 ### Change parameters
-The [output_type] argument is optional.
+The <TT>[output_type]</TT> argument is optional.
 By default it is set to 'flag'.
 But if you want to change output formats, it can be passed as third argument while running the perl script<br>
 Available types :<br>
 <TT>flag, basic, detailed, verbose, terse</TT><br>